Quadramark/Marsa-group-/README.md

 ---

-## **Project Summary**
+## **Summary**
-This project represents the full integration of marketing theory with digital execution.
+This project represents the integration of marketing theory with digital execution.
-Through *Marsa Group Project*, the Quadramark team transformed strategic frameworks — including research, content creation, media buying, and SEO — into tangible digital deliverables that strengthen real-world marketing outcomes.
+Through *Marsa Group Project*, the Quadramark team transformed research, content strategy, media buying, and SEO into tangible digital deliverables that enhance the company’s real-world marketing impact.
 It stands as a model of applied learning and teamwork in the digital marketing field.